Adufe-Obanijesu/furniture-website/README.md

 ##### Design inspiration credits to [Eskil](https://eskil.qodeinteractive.com/)

 ## __Disclaimer__
-Project is still in production
+Project is still in development

 ---